 If you were approaching your 140th birthday, you’d need a face lift too.
-Which is why parts of the exterior of Vienna’s famous Rathaus (city hall) may be hidden by scaffolding.
+It just takes a little longer when you’re Vienna’s famous Rathaus (city hall).

 - See also: